spencermountain/compromise/README.md

 - **inter-sentence match:**
   By default, sentences are the top-level abstraction.
-  Inter-sentence, or multi-sentence matches aren't supported:
+  Inter-sentence, or multi-sentence matches aren't supported without <a href="https://github.com/spencermountain/compromise/tree/master/plugins/paragraphs">a plugin</a>:
   <code>nlp("that's it.
 Back to Winnipeg!").has('it back')//false</code>

 - **nested match syntax:**